Fox. Credit Natural England

 What should I feed them?

 Virtually anything.
 Being carnivores, they like cooked or raw meat and tinned pet food.
-Meat bones and chicken carcasses are fine, don’t worry about putting out cooked chicken bones – foxes love them and, contrary to popular belief, they pass through the foxes gut without any problem.
 Foxes also like other savoury items such as cheese, table scraps, bread soaked in fat, fruit and cooked vegetables.
+However, be aware that anything you put out for foxes could equally be taken by dogs, cats and other wildlife.

 Will the foxes become dependent on me?